ibm-cloud-docs/Registry/registry_release_notes.md

 For more information, see [Retaining images](/docs/Registry?topic=Registry-registry_retention).

 ### You can restore deleted images from the trash.
-All deleted images are stored in the trash for 30 days
 {: #23sep2019_restore_trash}

+All deleted images are stored in the trash for 30 days.

 The following commands are available for you to use to restore images: